-As interdisciplinary groups, SARTs are usually made up of victim advocates, law enforcement, prosecutors and SANEs, among others.
-The first step for registered nurses (RNs) who want to work as part of the community-based response team is earning an advanced nursing degree, including an online master’s in nursing.
+As interdisciplinary groups, sexual assault response teams are usually made up of victim advocates, law enforcement, prosecutors, and SANEs, among others.
+The first step for registered nurses (RNs) who want to work as part of the community-based response team is earning an advanced nursing degree, such as an online master’s in nursing.

 When communities begin forming a SART, stakeholders first must determine what will best suit their needs.
 Because rural and urban communities have different needs, the approaches may be different.
-The Minnesota Coalition Against Sexual Assault (MNCASA) said there are several considerations before forming a team:
+The Minnesota Coalition Against Sexual Assault (MNCASA) said there are several considerations before forming a sexual assault response team:

-Establish why a team needs to be created and what it should accomplish.
+Establish why a Sexual assault response team needs to be created and what it should accomplish.
 Speak with each agency or individual to determine specific short- and long-term goals.

 Determine if the community already has a group working in the same capacity.
 If so, decide if or how the groups could work cooperatively.
 Also, decide how the groups will differentiate their work.

 When seeking team members, look to community agencies that respond to sexual violence.
-These agencies should have the capacity to make system-wide changes in policies, protocols and practices.
-Core agencies should include law enforcement, victim and community advocates, medical providers (including SANEs), prosecutors and corrections.
-If the community includes military installations, colleges or universities or a large senior citizen population, representatives from those constituencies should be included as well.
+These agencies should have the capacity to make system-wide changes in policies, protocols, and practices.
+Core agencies should include law enforcement, victim and community advocates, medical providers (including SANE nurses), prosecutors, and corrections.
+If the community includes military installations, colleges or universities, or a large senior citizen population, representatives from those constituencies should be included as well.

 Sexual violence victims bring the compelling voice of experience to a team.
-They can provide insights that other individuals cannot.
+They can provide insights that other individuals can’t.

-Regular meetings help coalesce the team, so the group must decide where and how often they should meet.
-The MNCASA recommends monthly meetings in the early years of the SART.
-Over time, the frequency can either increase or decrease depending on need.
+Regular meetings help coalesce the team, so the group must decide where and how often to meet.
+MNCASA recommends monthly meetings in the early years of the SART.
+Over time, the frequency can either increase or decrease depending on the need.

-The MNCASA said SARTs can provide meaningful change in a community by focusing on victims’ needs, holding offenders accountable and promoting public safety.
+MNCASA said Sexual assault response teams can provide meaningful change in a community by focusing on victims’ needs, holding offenders accountable, and promoting public safety.

-“By working together to improve system practices and protocols, teams can develop more effective responses that adapt to meet the needs of all victim-survivors,” the MNCASA said in “Sexual Violence Justice Institute: Change is Possible.”
+“By working together to improve system practices and protocols, teams can develop more effective responses that adapt to meet the needs of all victim-survivors,” MNCASA said in a YouTube video “Sexual Violence Justice Institute: Change Is Possible.”

 Forensic Nursing and SARTs

-Forensic nursing focuses on providing care to patients who have been victims of violence and trauma, integrating nursing theory with forensic science and law.
+Forensic nursing focuses on providing care to patients who’ve been victims of violence and trauma, integrating nursing theory with forensic science and law.

-The federal Office for Victims of Crime (OVC), a branch of the U.S. Justice Department, said forensic nurse examiners focus on respect, mutual problem solving and recognizing that each patient has different needs.
-Working as part of a SART or a group of SANEs, nurses should understand the importance of care — for patients, the community and self.
+The Office for Victims of Crime (OVC), a branch of the Justice Department, said forensic nurse examiners focus on respect, mutual problem-solving, and recognizing that each patient has different needs.
+Working as part of a SART or a group of SANEs, nurses should understand the importance of care — for patients, the community, and themselves.